Listen to this article

 Sponsorship documents help to prove the legitimacy of the sponsor’s valid legal status in the USA and the ability to pay for a visitor’s stay.

-B1/B2 is a single visa for both business and Visitors, tourist purposes.
+B1/B2 is a single visa for both business and Visitors, and tourist purposes.

 The B1 visa is for travel to the US for a strictly business-related project while B2 is for leisure or family travel.